MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/vsphere-integration-pack.md

 ## Known issues

-You might see the following issues when using this VMware vSphere integration pack.
+You might see the following issues when using this VMWare vSphere integration pack.

 - The Set VM Networks activity supports VMs with a maximum of four network adapters.
 If you use this activity on a VM with more than four adapters, you will see an "Index was out of range" error.
 - The Reconfigure VM activity provides an options list for the number of CPUs ranging from 1 to 4, even if the vSphere server supports VMs with more than 4 CPUs.
 To work around this limitation, you can enter the valid number in the field manually.